 Category Summary (Michigan Compiled Laws) Possession of Marijuana Recreational use of up to 2.5 ounces, or up to 10 ounces in the home, of marijuana is legal in Michigan.
 Possession of more than 2.5 ounces and up to 5 ounces (first offense) is a civil infraction with a fine of up to \$500.
 MICH.
 COMP.
-LAWS ANN. § 333.27955 (West 2020).
+LAWS ANN. § 333.27955.
 Medical use of marijuana is also allowed.
-Controlled Michigan statutes set forth a range of penalties for possessing, manufacturing, or distributing a controlled substance.
+Controlled Substances Michigan statutes set forth a range of penalties for possessing, manufacturing, or distributing a controlled substance.
 MICH.
 COMP.
-LAWS ANN. §§ 333.7401-333.7413 (West 2020).
+LAWS ANN. §§ 333.7401-333.7413.
 Depending on the amount and type of the controlled substances, the penalties can range from two years in prison to life, and from \$2,000 to \$1,000,000.
 MICH.
-Substances COMP.
+COMP.
 LAWS ANN.
-333.7401 (West 2020).
+333.7401.
 Distribution to a minor may be punished by a fine of up to \$25,000 and up to 40 years imprisonment.
 MICH.
 COMP.
-LAWS ANN. §§ 333.7410; 333.7401 (West 2020).
+LAWS ANN. §§ 333.7410; 333.7401.
 As an example, a person who possesses nonprescription drugs (i.e., codeine) faces a prison term of up to two years and a fine of not more than \$2,000.
 Alcohol and Minors It is illegal for anyone under the age of 21 to purchase or attempt to purchase alcohol, consume or attempt to consume alcohol, possess or attempt to possess alcohol, or have any bodily alcohol content.
 MICH.
 COMP.
-LAWS ANN. § 436.1703
+LAWS ANN. § 436.1703.

-Category Summary (Michigan Compiled Laws) (West 2020).
 First infractions result in a fine of up to \$100 and may also result in participation in substance use disorder services.
 A second offense is a misdemeanor punishable by imprisonment for not more than 30 days and/or a fine of not more than \$200.
 Id.
+It is illegal for anyone to sell or furnish alcohol to a minor.
+MICH.
+COMPL.
+LAWS ANN. § 436.1701.
+An individual other than a retail licensee is guilty of a misdemeanor punishable by a fine of up to \$1,000 and imprisonment for up to 60 days, with

+Category Summary (Michigan Compiled Laws) greater penalties for additional offenses.
+Id.
 Furnishing a fake ID to a minor who uses it to purchase alcohol results in a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than \$100 or both.
-Id .
+Id.
 Driving Under the Influence (DUI) A person shall not operate a vehicle under the influence of alcohol, a controlled substance, any other intoxicating substance, or any combination thereof.
 MICH.
 COMP.
-LAWS ANN. § 257.625 (West 2020).
-The legal limit is 0.08 percent.
+LAWS ANN. § 257.625.
+The legal limit is 0.08 grams per 100 milliliters of blood, per 210 liters of breath, or per 67 milliliters of urine until October 1, 2021, at which point the limit increases to 10 grams.
 Id.
 Doing so (if there are no injuries) results in community service, imprisonment for up to 93 days, a fine between \$100 and \$700 (depending on the alcohol level in the blood).
 Id.
 Penalties increase for second offenses.
 Id.